West Elks AVA

 West Elks is an American Viticultural Area (AVA) located in Delta County on the Western Slope of Colorado within the North Fork Valley surrounding the towns of Cedaredge, Hotchkiss and Paonia.
-It was established by the Bureau of Alcohol, Tobacco and Firearms (ATF) on March 6, 2001 and is the latest of the two registered viticultural areas in the "Centennial State."
+It was established as the nation's 140^{th} and the Centennial State's second appellation on March 6, 2001 by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted by Barbara E. Heck on behalf of local grape growers and winery owners proposing a viticultural area in Delta County, Colorado, known as "West Elks."

 The viticultural area takes its name from the nearby West Elk Mountains.
 The area is located on mesa lands with 48405 acre expanding along the North Fork Gunnison River from the historic mining town of Bowie, through Paonia and Hotchkiss.
 Its borders are the West Elk Range to the east and the higher Grand Mesa to the north.
 To the south, Crawford and Fruitland Mesa have higher elevations and the plateau climbs until it reaches the north rim of Black Canyon of the Gunnison.
 To the west lies the barren Adobe Badlands which has little plant growth.
 State Highway 133 bisects the AVA in a north–south direction.
 The high-altitude vineyards are situated mostly at 5400 to 6400 ft above sea level.
-The USDA plant hardiness zone range is 6a to 7a.

 The surrounding mountains limit access to the area, resulting in a far more secluded wine industry, when compared to its neighbor to the northwest, the Grand Valley AVA.
 The highest altitude AVA in the United States also boasts the highest altitude vineyards in the Northern Hemisphere.
 Due to the elevation, the mild growing season starts about two weeks later and has 30% fewer days between the last spring frost and the first fall frost than the Grand Valley.
 Consequently, the valley features many of the central European grape varieties quite successfully, such as Riesling, Gewurztraminer, Chardonnay, Pinot Gris and other lesser-known whites as well as red varieties Cabernet Franc, Pinot Noir, Merlot, and Chambourcin.